cristianrozas/nginx-ldap/README.md

 Now as we have a running registry we can configure our NGINX authentication proxy for it.

 1. Add a valid SSL certificate to a local folder (e.g. /ssl/cert/path) to be mounted as a volume into the proxy server later.
 It must be a valid one known by a trusted CA!
-Two files must to be copied into that folder.
-The certificate itself *docker-registry.crt* and the private key *docker-registry.key*.
+The certificate file itself must be named *docker-registry.crt* and the private key file *docker-registry.key*.

 2. Create a Docker container for the NGINX proxy.
 The used sample configuration can be found [in the config/proxy folder](/config/proxy).